openplotter/documentation-v1-x-x/network.md

 Network management has changed, now it is based on the native management system of Raspbian.

 OpenPlotter can configure the built-in wlan device on Raspberry Pi 3 and 3+ to act as an Access Point \(AP\).
-On Raspberry Pi 3 you can also set the built-in wlan device to connect as a client to the AP of the harbour simultaneously.
+On Raspberry Pi 3 you can set the built-in wlan device to act as OpenPlotter AP and connect as a client to the AP of the marina simultaneously.
 On Raspberry Pi 3+ you need an extra wlan device if you want to set OpenPlotter as AP and you want to connect to another AP as client too.

-You can connect your mobile phone to the USB port and enable USB teathering to share the GSM/WLAN internet connection with all the devices connected to the AP OpenPlotter.
+You can connect your mobile phone to the USB port and enable USB tethering to share the GSM/WLAN internet connection with all the devices connected to the AP OpenPlotter.
+Set "Sharing internet device" to USB0
+Android auto disables usb tethering.
+You must activate it everytime!
+_BTW: The tethered connection can be used to remote control the RPi with the VNC-viewer.
+You only need the IP address which android gave the RPi (192.168.42.xxx).
+(The android app "Network Tools" from HE.NET does tell you the address menu->device Manager.
+Many like this connection for emergency replacement -if your display is broken
+-your mouse or keyboard doesn't work and headless use
+-if your network doesn't work
+(in "client" mode the ip address is fixed to 192.168.42.100) _

 You can connect your laptop, plotter... to the ethernet port of the Raspberry and OpenPlotter can work as a router \(bridge to AP\).